ameypatil3737/survivor-options-strategy/README.md

 data/NIFTY_OPTIONS_2024_CONSOLIDATED.parquet
 ```

-Once this file is present, the **backtest notebook will run using the full dataset**.
+Once this file is available, the **backtest notebook can run using the full dataset**.

 ---